 |Developer: Sonic Team|

-Knuckles retains his rings after a Special Stage, making it much easier to obtain Chaos Emeralds.
+Knuckles retains his Rings after a Special Stage, making it much easier to obtain Chaos Emeralds.
 Getting the Emeralds is easier too as the Special Stages have reduced Ring quotas for Knuckles to achieve.
 Getting all the Chaos Emeralds lets him become Super Knuckles.

 When using a Pro Action Replay or Game Genie code to access Hidden Palace Zone, it is the same as in Sonic 2, but can sometimes reset the game when getting close to the 'Master Emerald Block' object.
 Wood Zone is also the same as it is in Sonic 2, but a glitch causes the visible tiles of the level to not update as often when moving around, making it hard to figure out where Knuckles is going.
-The empty level slots for the Genocide City Zone and Dust Hill Zone are also accessible.
+The presumed empty level slots for the Genocide City Zone and Sand Shower Zone are also accessible.

 |Sonic the Hedgehog 2 (16-bit)|